aphelyon/cs4720-final-project/README.md

             The user has a good internet connection The webpages successfully load within the webview of the update scene.
             The user has a cavadvantage balance
+            The user has a plus dollars balance
+            The user has a meal swipe balance

        If these assumptions aren't met, the app is likely to crash because grabbing the specific elements relies on the webpage successfully loading